oneoaas-golib/bosun/docs/definitions.md

 notNil returns true if the value is nil.
 This is only meant to be used with error checking on Context-Bound functions

+#### .LastError

+Type: Context-Bound

+Returns the string representation of the last Error, or an empty string if there are no errors.

 ### Types available in Templates
 Since templating is based on Go's template language, certain types will be returned.
 Understanding these types can help you construct richer alert notifications.